godotengine/godot-docs/classes/class_gdscript.rst

 Description
 -----------

 A script implemented in the GDScript programming language.
-The script extends the functionality of all objects that instance it.
+The script extends the functionality of all objects that instantiate it.

 \ :ref:`new<class_GDScript_method_new>` creates a new instance of the script. :ref:`Object.set_script<class_Object_method_set_script>` extends an existing object, if that object's class matches one of the script's base classes.